shmoop207/appolo-docs2/docs/configuration/middleware.md

     });
 }
 ```
-This middalware will added only when the env is `production`
+This middleware will be added only when the env is `production`
 ```typescript title="config/middlewares/production.ts"
 import favicon = require('static-favicon');
 import {App}  from '@appolo/core';